tvondra/count_distinct/README.md

 Extending the same approach to other data types (varlena or passed by reference) should be rather straight-forward and I'll do that eventually.
-But it's important to be very careful about memory consumption, as the hash-based approach keeps everything in RAM).
+But it's important to be very careful about memory consumption, as the approach keeps everything in RAM and is compatible with HashAggegate).

 Performance